Tapiama: Plot

-Told in the first-person, the story unfolds in an unidentified country in Latin America.
+Told in the third-person, the story unfolds in an unidentified country in Latin America.

 An unnamed professional American photographer, traveling alone, arrives in a small town of Tapiama (a fictional location).
 He takes lodging in a cheap hotel, and awakes in the middle of the night plagued by the humidity, heat, insects and mild intestinal pain.
 To escape these discomforts, he dresses and embarks on a stroll along the deserted sea front in the darkness.
 He considers removing his clothing to enhance his sudden sense of "pure freedom."
 Violating his own self-imposed limit to his walk ("fifteen minutes"), he approaches a glowing bonfire in the distance: a small craft is floating near the beach.
 When the photographer approaches, the naked boatman inquires "Tapiama?
 Vas a Tapiama?.
 On an impulse the American boards the craft.
 He is entirely ignorant of its destination.
 About an hour later the boat arrives at a primitive cantina frequented by laborers employed by a sugar processing plant, the fictional Compañía Azucarera Riomartillense.